 Meetings can be convened by the student, the supervisor, or any member of the Advisory Committee.
 In addition to these formal meetings, members of the Advisory Committee can monitor the progress of the student by attending laboratory meetings at which students present reports on research.
 Advisory committee members should also attend presentations made by students in seminars.

-Please print the Advisory Committee Form, fill in your information on first page, and bring this form to the advisory committee meeting.
+You must print the Advisory Committee Form, fill in your information on first page, and bring this form to the advisory committee meeting.
 Please also bring a copy of the form from last meeting.
 After the advisory committee meeting, the form needs to be submitted to the Neuroscience office, the students keeps a copy.